So, you want to be a freelance designer?

 10. Always network!

 You’ll never know who your next client will be or where they’ll come from.
 Always be on the lookout for different prospects and collaborators.
-Attend events where you’d find designers, artists, writers, programmers, entrepreneurs — any group of people who could expand your horizons is a good place to be.
+Attend events where you’ll find designers, artists, writers, programmers, entrepreneurs — any group of people who could expand your horizons is a good place to be.

 Always, always, always keep a few business cards handy with you.
 Have you tried exchanging details with smartphones?
 It’s a lot more annoying and involved than you might expect.